boazsegev/plezi-website/docs/guides/hello_chat.html.md

 If you're looking for some easy tutorial, this is **not** the place.

-This tutorial aims at implementing complex concepts in a way that will allow us to implement real world websocket applications.
+This tutorial aims at implementing moderately advanced concepts, such as evented application design, in a way that will allow us to implement real world websocket applications.

-The chatroom application is just an excuse, a comfortable way to demonstrate more complex concepts.
+The chatroom application is just an excuse, a comfortable way, to demonstrate more complex concepts.

 ## Getting Ready

-Before we start coding, we'll start with a clean slate, a new Plezi application.
-Let's open our terminal window and type:
+To begin coding, start with a new Plezi application.
+Open our terminal window and type:

     $ plezi new hello_chat

-We're going to rewrite the Controller (`app/my_controller.rb`) and html template (`views/welcome.html.erb`) quite heavily, so make sure you know where they are.
-If you're not sure, refer to the ["Hello World" tutorial](./hello_world).
+If you haven't already familiarized yourself with the application files and structure, refer to the ["Hello World" tutorial](./hello_world) and at least locate the Controller (`app/my_controller.rb`) and html template (`views/welcome.html.erb`).

-I should probably note that the new application implements a simple, insecure (non-sanitized) chatroom.
+I should probably note that the new application implements a simple chatroom.
 You can go ahead and have a look, I'll wait.

 ## JSON - The Common Practice